The Boring Monopole: General Monopole Tunnelling

 This makes the system of equations~\eqref{eq:B_mEOM} much more difficult to solve (at least in the absence of an approximation scheme such as the thin wall approximation).
 If we were to try to implement a shooting-type algorithm similar to the one described at the end of section~\ref{sec:fvDecay} we would now need to guess the complete field profiles $h_\mb(0, s)$ and $u_\mb(0, s)$ for which the solutions asymptote to $h_\m(s)$ and $u_\m(s)$ as $\tau \to \infty$ after solving the equations of motion.
 This is impractical, both as it requires guessing the two complete field profiles and there is no way we know of to systematically improve the guess depending on the form of the asymptotic solutions found given an initial guess.

 Instead, we use the fact that the solution we are looking for is a saddle point of $S_E$.
 If an initial guess which is close to the tunnelling solution is known in advance, it is possible to find the solution by varying the profiles so that they better satisfy the equations of motion~\cite{Abed:2020lcf}.
 However, this approach is limited by the need for a good initial guess, as there are other solutions to the field equations which the algorithm can relax to.
 Instead, we use a more generic algorithm which does not rely on the initial guess for convergence.
 It makes use of a theorem known as the mountain pass theorem (MPT)~\cite{AMBROSETTI1973349} to turn the problem of solving equations~\eqref{eq:B_mEOM} into a minimisation problem, which can then be solved using a gradient descent algorithm.
 The use of the MPT allows us to find the bounce solutions without the requirement of a good initial guess for the profiles.
+The MPT is well-known, but its application to tunnelling in quantum field theory is novel.

 The MPT applies to a functional $I[f]$ which maps a Hilbert space $H$ to the reals and satisfies the following conditions: \begin{itemize} \item $I$ is differentiable and the derivative $I'$ is Lipschitz continuous on bounded subsets of $H$; \item $I$ satisfies the Palais– Smale compactness condition, which guarantees the existence of a saddle point; \item $\exists f_0 \in H$ such that $I[f_0]=0$ and $f_0$ is a local minimum of $I$; \item $\exists f_1 \in H$ such that $I[f_1] <0$. \end{itemize} Considering the set of continuous paths that interpolate between $f_0$ and the function $f_1$